Overview of Maine Master Naturalist Courses

 Attendance and Make-Up

-Students must arrange their schedules to attend every class for the duration of the course.
+Because the topics change with every class, students must arrange their schedules to attend every session for the duration of the course.
 MMNP policy is that a student may miss only one class in the year.
 The student has the responsibility to make arrangements to learn the missed material, with the mentor’s help.
-Participants may miss (and make up the work) for one class only, so check the schedule carefully to make sure that you do not have conflicts.
-Students are responsible for arranging a make-up session.
+Applicants should check the schedule carefully to make sure that they do not have conflicts.
+Students are responsible for arranging any make-up session.

 Students who complete all course requirements will receive the title of Maine Master Naturalist.